Monday, August 10, 2020

 • Shopping with children in tow

-However, the widespread attractiveness of such a game of chance doesn’t hold with loyalty program rewards.
+However, the universal attractiveness of such a game of chance doesn’t hold with loyalty program rewards.
 People with an Asian mindset prefer large loyalty rewards earned with an element of fate.
 They’ll like the sweepstakes tickets.
 But people with a Western mindset want more certainty.
 Small rewards for fewer points, big rewards for those who save up points.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.